Patent Application Lawyer

-- Subject Matter should be Patentable: The first and the most basic legal requirement that your invention needs to fulfill is that it should involve subject matter that is patentable.
+- Subject Matter should be Patentable: The first and most basic legal requirement that your invention needs to fulfill is that it should involve patentable subject matter.
 The subject matter considered patentable under US law are machines, processes, compositions of matter, and manufactured articles.
 Abstract ideas and non-functional descriptive material like music or books cannot be patented.

-- Non-obviousness: In addition to being new, your invention should not be similar to any of the previously registered patents.
-When your request for a patent will reach the examiner, they will evaluate it from the perspective of an individual working in the field.
+- Non-obviousness: In addition to being new, your invention should not be similar to any previously registered patents.
+When your request for a patent reaches the examiner, they will evaluate it from the perspective of an individual working in the field.
 If your invention appears obvious from that perspective, your request will be rejected.
 Generally, the examiner will compare your invention to already registered patents of inventions similar to yours.
 Your request will be rejected even if it appears to be a combination of two or more already registered patents.
-Making simple size and material changes to already existing inventions would not qualify this requirement and the examiner will reject your patent application.
+Making simple size and material changes to existing inventions would not qualify this requirement, and the examiner will reject your patent application.